chelsejw/scrappy/README.md

 - ~Create web scr*per to get data from website~
 - ~Add data to database~
 - ~Display data in table form with a React front-end~
+- Paginate results
 - Filter jobs by tech mentioned
 - Filter jobs by company
 - ~~Add posting date to information parsed~~ - __not implementing – won't be able to calculate date posted for listings more than 30 days old as Ind**d uses the "xx days ago" instead of solid dates, and after 30 days it just says "30+ days ago"__
 - ~~Improve keyword matching - use Regex to differentiate between Java vs Javascript, C vs C# vs C++,Go vs GoLang, etc~~.

 ### Extras Tasks
-- A Billboard-style stylistics Top 5 Chart for Frontend/Backend technologies
+- A Billboard-style stylistic Top 5 Chart for Frontend/Backend technologies
 - Graphs for popularity